user923041/TIP/TIP-3/TIP-3 - Create Taraxa Grant Program.md

 The application process is pretty standard, including KYC, which is included for compliance reasons.
 <br><br>

-Since every project is going to be quite different, it only makes sense that they're evaluated on individualized basis.
+Since every project is going to be quite different, it only makes sense that they're evaluated on an individualized basis.
 The core dev team is a natural choice to conduct the evaluations for the first round of the grants, since they possess the technical know-how to not only conduct the evaluations but also to offer assistance should it become necessary.
 <br><br>

 While each applicant to the Taraxa Grant Program is evaluated on their individualized merits, there should be a set of high-level guidelines, which is why the Evaluation Criteria exist.